henrySwin/passworder/README.md

 - jQuery version of JavaScript code
 - Host release version on GitHub pages
 - Add License
+- Separate lowercase and uppercase letter generate functions.
+This would allow 'i' and 'L' to remain, while removing 'I' and 'l'.

 ## how to use GitHub with Visual Studio Code ![passworder logo](favicon.ico?raw=true)